-The Bank issued Subordinated Mudharaba (AT1) {Additional Tier1 Sukuk ("Sukuk")} of USD 23 million, under an approval form the Central Bank of Bahrain.
-These perpetual Sukuk constitute a subordinated and unsecured Mudaraba arrangement between the Sukuk holders and the Bank.
-The Sukuk have precedence over only the Bank's ordinary shareholders in terms of liens over Net Assets, and distributions.
-The Sukuk are recognized in Owners' equity (net of all related Issuance costs).
+The Group issued Subordinated Mudharaba (AT1) {Additional Tier1 Sukuk ("Sukuk")} of USD 26 million, under an approval form the Central Bank of Bahrain.
+These perpetual Sukuk constitute a subordinated and unsecured Mudaraba arrangement between the Sukuk holders and the Group.
+The Sukuk have precedence over only the equity shareholders in terms of liens over Net Assets, and distributions.
+The Sukuk meet the definition of equity under FAS1 and accordingly have been classified as a component of Owners' equity (net of all related Issuance costs).